pstorozenko/cs-poliactor/README.md

 ## Visualizing the results

-The embedding produced by `face_recognition` package is **XXX** dimensional vector.
+The embedding produced by `face_recognition` package is **128** dimensional vector.
 In order to investigate results we've decided to visualize this data after transforming with PCA.
 Algorithm was trained on all available photos, but only top 50 actors with the most photos are displayed.

 One of the first things that can be seen is visible division of the photos into two clusters.
 After investigation it turns out that they are men and women (which is quite consistent)

-> coś o TSNE dodać
+> coś o PCA dodać